 Are you interviewing for jobs as a funeral director?
-It is important to prepare for your interviews thoroughly.
+It is important to prepare thoroughly.
 One way to do this is to practice answering common interview questions.

 Types of Funeral Director Interview Questions